zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 2. Find or add the property `components.gateway.apiml.security.auth.customAuthHeader` and set the value which represents the header's name.
 3. Restart `Zowe&trade`.

-Requests through the Gateway towards the southbound service now contain the custom HTTP header with the JWT token.
+Requests through the Gateway towards the southbound service now contain the custom HTTP header with either the JWT token or the passticket, based on the requirement.

 ## Connection limits